-If so, then you won’t want to miss the AKC Dog Show happening in Truth or Consequences in October 12-15!
-Appearing here for the second year in a row, the show is sponsored by two New Mexico Kennel Clubs, Valencia and Oñate.
+Get ready, dog fans — you won’t want to miss the AKC Dog Show set for October 11-14, 2018 in in Truth or Consequences!
+Appearing here for the third year in a row, the show is sponsored by two New Mexico Kennel Clubs, Valencia and Oñate.

 Seven categories of dogs, each containing numerous species, will be shown over four days.
-The seven categories, technically called “classes,” are: Herding, Toy, Sporting, Non-Sporting, Hound, Working, and Terrier.
-(A complete list of Classes and Breeds is shown at the bottom of this post.)
-The event includes all–breed shows‚ NOH‚ Obedience and Rally, plus Trick Dog and Farm Dog Events (in which many non-show dogs will participate).
+The seven categories, technically called “classes,” are Herding, Toy, Sporting, Non-Sporting, Hound, Working, and Terrier.

 Each day is its own individually sanctioned dog show.
 Non-champions and champions will be judged.
 Judges have been selected and are coming from as far away as South Korea.

 The event will be held at the Sierra County Fairgrounds, with Puppy Classes (again, that’s “classes” as in categories, not as in trainings or workshops) held nearby at the Louis Armijo Sports Complex.

 Curious to know what should you expect as an onlooker?
 The Sierra County fairgrounds will be populated with RVs owned by registered dog owners, who will set up on-site for the weekend.
 Owners will bring along popup tents, which are used to groom animals before the handlers take over.
 Visitors are welcome to stroll among RVs and popup tents to admire the breeds.
 They may also observe judging from a distance that is marked by event organizers.
 Risers are available near the show area.